June 8, 202610 min read

 • Ecosystem: If you are deep in the Apple ecosystem, Freeform is convenient.
 If you use Obsidian, its Canvas feature integrates seamlessly.

 • Price: tldraw, Excalidraw, and Apple Freeform are free.
-OmniCanvas is free during beta.
+OmniCanvas has a free-forever tier.
 Most others have free tiers with limitations.

 The infinite canvas space is growing fast, with each app taking a slightly different approach.
 The best one for you depends on how you think and what you need to capture.